Frequently Asked Questions

 Can I be injured?

 Aikido places great emphasis on safety and care for our partners.
-In 9 years of practice at Aikido Sydney City, we have never had a serious injury.
-Each of our instructors is fully insured and accredited by the Martial Arts Industry Association (MAIA), the peak industry body for martial arts in Australia, and we have all undergone training in martial arts coaching and risk management.
+In 14 years of practice at Aikido Sydney City, we have never had a serious injury.
+Each of our instructors is fully insured and accredited by the Martial Arts Industry Association (MAIA), the peak industry body for martial arts in Australia, and we’ve all undergone training in martial arts coaching and risk management.
 As with any physical activity, however, the risk of injury can never be totally eliminated.
 If in doubt, please speak to the instructors.

 How often should I attend class?